-The following health and safety protocols help to address the ongoing COVID-19 situation, and supersedes any previous health and safety policies and procedures.
+The following protocols help to address ongoing health and safety concerns, and supersedes any previous health and safety policies and procedures.
 ULS will continue to closely monitor and respond to the COVID-19 situation.
-We will inform our families of any updates or changes as they occur.
-Please follow the COVID-19 updates page and Resources page on our school website www.universitylaboratoryschool.org for the most recent notices.
+We will inform our families of any updates or changes to our health and safety protocols as they occur.
+Please visit the Resources page on our school website for the most recent notices.